soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 But more often than not, we'd like to use a value from one computation that might return an error in another computation that might return an error.

-For example, a compiler such has GHC operates in stages, such as lexical analysis, parsing, type-checking, and so on.
+For example, a compiler such as GHC operates in stages, such as lexical analysis, parsing, type-checking, and so on.
 Each stage depends on the output of the stage before it, and each stage might fail.
 We can write the types for these functions: